Syrus 4: Generating Segments

 threshold

-(integer):- Minimum value needed to start the segment if the signal chosen is custom or rpm, by default is 0. e.g.:
+(integer) (mandatory for rpm or custom signal):- Minimum value needed to start the segment if the signal chosen is custom or rpm, by default is 0. e.g.:

 "threshold": 400